 8) Learn to Read: A Magical Sight Words and Phonics

 Every lesson or sight word has two pages devoted to it: the first page for copying the word, writing it, and using it in a sentence.
 The second page is entirely for the reader to write or draw what the word meant, use it in a sentence, or even draw it.
-The sky is the limit for the reader, whatever they can think of in relation to the given word, they can write there.

 9) The Reading Lesson: Teach Your Child to Read in 20 Easy Lessons

 There is always a beginning in every learning.
 If a child falters, it’s not wrong.
 What she or he needs is for you to be there to guide every step of the way as they learn at their own pace.
 Here is a book with teaching methods that are based on phonics and key-word recognition.